demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-create
 ***
-Create a new ASM policy
+Creates a new ASM policy.

 #### Base Command